Dynamic Pacing for Real-time Satellite Traffic: Introduction

 \section{Introduction}

-Real-time communication (RTC) applications centered around audio and video have become central to remote work and education.
-As reported in~\cite{businessresearchinsights2025webrtc}, over $1.7$ billion individuals utilized WebRTC-based applications in 2023 alone, with continued growth anticipated due to advancements in generative AI for audio and video.
-WebRTC has emerged as the de facto standard for browser-based RTC, with congestion control mechanisms such as Google’s Congestion Control (GCC) playing a key role in managing delay-sensitive traffic.
+Real-time communication (RTC) applications centered around audio and video have become central to global communication.
+As reported in~\cite{businessresearchinsights2025webrtc}, over $1.7$ billion individuals utilized WebRTC-based~\cite{webrtc} applications in 2023 alone, with continued growth anticipated due to advancements in generative AI.
+Simultaneously, Low Earth Orbit (LEO) satellite constellations are emerging as critical infrastructure for ubiquitous, high-speed internet access.

-Simultaneously, Low Earth Orbit (LEO) satellite constellations have gained prominence as a means to extend high-speed connectivity to underserved regions lacking terrestrial infrastructure.
-Notably, direct-to-device (D2D) LEO constellations-- such as the $110$ node Blue Walker constellation proposed by AST SpaceMobile for global coverage~\cite{ASTSpaceMobile}-- present a unique opportunity for RTC.
-These constellations are designed to offer longer duration satellite links with fewer handovers.
-Specifically, these networks leverage fewer satellites (e.g.,\ a few hundred) with larger antennas to achieve global coverage as opposed to dense LEO systems such as Starlink which comprise thousands of satellites.
-We refer to constellations such as Blue Walker as sparse constellations and draw a distinction with dense constellations such as Starlink.
-These properties make sparse constellations uniquely well-suited for RTC, which is notoriously sensitive to disruptions caused by handovers.

-Despite their promise, RTC systems over LEO networks remain fragile.
-The high altitude and orbital dynamics of LEO satellites introduce burst latency and buffer bloating~\cite{tao2023transmitting}, degrading quality of experience (QoE) for end users.
-In particular, we find that WebRTC’s default sender-side pacing queue management-- originally designed for relatively low-latency terrestrial links-- exacerbates performance issues in the presence of routine LEO delays.
-Note that while the sending queue holds encoded media frames waiting to be processed, the pacing queue serves a different purpose: it takes the resulting packets and carefully times their release onto the network to prevent congestion.
-In our work, we focus specifically on the management of the pacing queue.
-For the remainder of the paper, we refer to managing the pacing queue as queue management.
+While the convergence of LEO and RTC systems promises seamless global RTC, a fundamental mismatch remains: standard RTC stacks were designed for the stable, predictable conditions of terrestrial networks-- not the constantly shifting dynamics of space.
+Additionally, LEO constellations are not a monolith and vary significantly between providers, from sparse constellations~\cite{ASTSpaceMobile} comprised of tens to hundreds of large satellites with infrequent handovers (e.g.,\ on the order of minutes) to dense systems such as Starlink that leverage thousands of relatively small satellites and rapid handover activity (e.g.,\ approximately every $15$ seconds~\cite{tanveer2023making}).
+Current systems often naively apply terrestrial RTC stacks directly to LEO networks; however, the high altitude, orbital dynamics of LEO satellites, and frequent handover activity introduce burst latency and buffer bloating~\cite{tao2023transmitting}, challenging terrestrial methods and degrading quality of experience (QoE) for end users.